wjakob/nanobind/docs/why.rst

   fine-grained control over diverse aspects including :ref:`instance creation
   <lowlevel>`, :ref:`type creation <typeslots>`, and it can store
   :ref:`supplemental data <supplement>` in types.
-The low-level API provides a useful escape hatch to pursue advanced use cases that were not foreseen in the design of this library.
+The low-level API provides a useful escape hatch to pursue advanced projects that were not foreseen in the design of this library.

 .. _minor_additions: